gelatodigital/off-chain-resolver-template/README.md

 let counterAddress = userArgs.counterAddress;

 let gasPrice = gelatoArgs.gasPrice;
+let timeStamp = gelatoArgs.timeStamp;
 ```

-Gelato passes `gasPrice` as an argument as well.
-This can be helpful in estimating the transaction fee of the execution or limit executions to certain `gasPrice`.
+Gelato passes `gasPrice` & `timeStamp` as an argument as well. `gasPrice` can be helpful in estimating the transaction fee of the execution or limit executions to certain `gasPrice`.

 #### **Using Modules**